Queen Elizabeth IIs Funeral: What We Know - UrduPoint

 The funeral will be conducted by the Dean of Westminster, David Hoyle, with Archbishop of Canterbury Justin Welby giving the sermon.

-- Gun carriage - At around 10:30 am a bearer party will transfer the coffin from the catafalque, a raised platform in Westminster Hall, to the state funeral gun carriage which will be waiting outside the north door of Westminster Hall.
+- Gun carriage - At around 10:30 am a bearer party will transfer the coffin from the catafalque, a raised platform in Westminster Hall, to a gun carriage which will be waiting outside the north door of Westminster Hall.

-The last time the gun carriage was seen was for the state funeral in 1979 of Lord Louis Mountbatten, uncle of the queen's late husband Prince Philip.

-It will be pulled, as is traditional for state funerals, not by horses but by junior enlisted sailors using ropes.
+The gun carriage will be pulled not by horses but by junior enlisted sailors -- naval ratings -- using ropes.

 - Major security operation - Westminster Abbey can hold up to 2,200 people.
-Those present will include family members, Prime Minister Liz Truss, senior politicians, former premiers, heads of state and other VIPs.
+Those present will include family members, Britain's Prime Minister Liz Truss, senior politicians, former premiers, more than 100 kings, queens and heads of state and other VIPs.

-US President Joe Biden is expected to attend, sparking a major security operation.
+US President Joe Biden has confirmed he will attend, sparking a major security operation.

+Biden will reportedly be allowed to travel to the funeral in his armoured presidential limousine, known as The Beast.

+Other leaders, such as French President Emmanuel Macron and Israeli President Isaac Herzog, are also expected to have their own transport.

 - Journey to Windsor - After the funeral, the coffin will be drawn on the gun carriage from the abbey to Wellington Arch at London's Hyde Park Corner from where it will continue to Windsor by hearse.